runkids/vue-condition-watcher/README.md

 ## Introduction

-Vue composition API for automatic data fetching and easily control conditions
+Vue composition API for automatic data fetching.
+Easily control and sync to URL query string by conditions
 > requires Node.js 12.0.0 or higher.

 #### Features